-The Module firmware Version for all models is SonicOS v6.5.1.
-Note that the different hardware versions vary only in form factor, CPU, presence of wireless interfaces, and memory.
+The Module firmware version for all models is SonicOS v6.5.2.
+Note that the different hardware versions vary only in form factor, CPU, number of ports, presence of wireless interfaces, and memory.

 The Module is intended for use by US Federal agencies and other markets that require FIPS 140-2 validated cryptographic modules.
 The appliance Encryption technology uses Suite B algorithms.
 Suite B algorithms are approved by the U.S. government for protecting both Unclassified and Classified data.